kkomdori/exCGen_MCP/README.md

 - Developing DNA probes
 - Synthetic biology applications

-# Connecting this MCP to Claude Desktop (uv Edition)
+# Connecting this MCP to Claude Desktop in local condition

-This guide explains how to integrate the **exCGen MCP** server with the Claude Desktop App in local (stdio type).
+This guide explains how to integrate the **exCGen MCP** server with the Claude Desktop App.
 This project uses **`uv`** (an extremely fast Python package manager) to handle dependencies and execution automatically.

 ### 1. Prerequisites